seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

 == Integration Methods

 Using the L2 norm error evalutation class, the performance of three different time integration methods was compared:
 Forward (Explicit) Euler, Backward (Implicit) Euler, and Crank-Nicolson.
-This test was run using a mesh with 10 elements and a time step size of 0.0001s.
+The comparison  test was run using a mesh with 10 elements and a time step size of 0.0001s.

 #figure(
     image("resources/part2/L2ErrorTimeIntegration.png", width: 100%),